simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ### site_infrastructure
 In this section, you tell the framework about how to access the LC hosts.
 If any of your LC hosts have **multiple network interfaces**, please use the IP address that corresponds to the interface that can access all the other LC hosts in your network.
+Most likely, these addresses correspond to your private network interface.
+The public IPv4 address of your CE's host machine must be defined as TCP_FORWARDING_HOST supplemental config parameter for the HTCondorCE lightweight component.
+Please see the sample lightweight components section below for more info.

 For each LC host, you need to make an entry that consists of its fqdn and IPv4 address.
 For instance, the YAML object for a node simple-lc-node0.cern.ch with IPv4 address 188.184.104.25 would look as follows: